top of page

 Getting involved in Loneliness Awareness Week

-Together we can connect more people than ever before!
+Together we can connect more people than ever before.

 The flip side of loneliness is connection.
-Loneliness Awareness Week (9-15 June 2025) is the UK’s only week dedicated to inspiring people to make meaningful new connections through art, sports, literature, food, and much more!
+Loneliness Awareness Week is the UK’s only week dedicated to inspiring people to make meaningful new connections through art, sports, literature, food, and much more!

+Ready to start planning your activity for the tenth anniversary campaign in 2026?
 Taking part doesn’t have to be hard – anything that creates connection counts: from a simple coffee morning or group walk, all the way to a fundraising dinner or quiz evening.

 Whoever you choose to connect and however you choose to connect them, we can support you every step of the way.
 Start here ðŸ‘‡